Code-Institute-Submissions/sneakerfans-ms3/README.md

 ### Delete sneakers
 Users have the option to remove any of their entries to mongodb using the delete button.
 I have used some defensive programming to prevent accidental deletion.
 To implement this I have used a materialize modal which is triggered with a javascript function.
 The delete button calls the modal and from here the user is given the options of "are you sure?" and a yes and no button.
 The yes button triggers my backend python function to remove the data from mongodb.
 Since the theme of the site is iconic sneakers I used the well known Air Jordan jumpman logo for all warning and error messages.
 I doctored the logo in photoshop to replace the basketball with a font awesome circle exclamation icon.

 ![Jumpman error image](static/images/jumpman.png)

+### Mangage Categories
+Only admin has access to this page.
+When admin logs in they are directed to the manage categories page.
+From here they have the option to add new categories or edit and delete existing categories.
+I have also used defensive programming to prevent accidental deletion of categories.
+I have added an if statement in my python functions to check if a category already exists in the database to prevent accidental duplication of categories by user error.
+Admin also have access to their profile page which allows them to add new sneakers to database directly from the application.
+I have kept the admin control to only managing categories for now.
+As the site grows I would like to implement a full admin dashboard which would allow to monitor inappropriate content and edit or delete user data and profiles if it does not meet the criteria of the website.

+### Footer
+I have added social media links and contact details in the footer.
+All social media icons are clickable and work in external tabs.
+I also added copyright details.

+### Features to add for future releases:
+There are some features that I would love to implement on future releases:

+1. #### Add Comments Likes and Views - The end goal for this site is to create a community of sneaker lovers and collectors.
+I would like to eventually have a social aspect whereby users can comment on and like other users images.
+I would also like to collect the amount of likes and views on specific sneakers to allow this data to be shared as an analytics tool for sneaker retailers.
+2. #### Retailer dashboard - In order to monetize the site.
+I would like to add an analytics dashboard that sneaker retailers can pay an annual fee to gain access to.
+Here they can see what sneakers are trending and what sneakers get the most likes and views during different fashion seasons.
+This data would help retailers stock up on popular brands while not wasting money on stock that does not sell well.
+This data will also allow retailers to tailor there sneaker marketing campaigns to the demographics they collect in their analytics dashbars.
+No user information would be shared from this data.
+3. #### User profile dashboard - I would like to add a user dashboard which allows users add a profile photo and some information about themselves and edit as necessary.
+This is certainly a feature I would add soon.
+4. #### Restrict Image type - In order to keep the website nice and clean with no broken images I would like to implement a function in the backend which will only allow data to be written to the database if the image url meets the criteria of jpeg or png.
+If not the user will be given a message that "this image is not a png or jpeg please try again".
+I had began researching this option towards the end of the project but unfortunatley I just ran out of time to implement it.
+5. #### Admin dashboard - Due to time constraints my admin access is limited to just managing categories.
+For future releases I would like to add a full admin dashboard which allows to monitor all user and retailer accounts.
+If user content is deemed inappropriate it can be removed from the site or updated as necessary.
+Retailer accounts and suscriptions can be kept track of from the admin dashbar.